This post owes a great deal to Mary Beard's briskly sceptical and extremely readable, Pompeii: The Life of a Roman Town (Profile Books, 2010)

 2. The genius was the god of the male line - each citizen received it from his father and passed it on to his son.
 They were offered pure wine.

-3. The penates were the gods of the larder; they turned the house into food store (corn, beans, wine, bacon, salt meat).
+3. The penates were the gods of the larder; they turned the house into a food store (corn, beans, wine, bacon, salt meat).
 They were offered incense.

 The household fire, at which offerings were made, created links between these deities.
 It was never allowed to go out.
 When the master left the house for the last time, it was ritually extinguished with wine.